 Pokud potřebujete pomoc, prosím klikněte zde:

-As digital development continuously accelerates worldwide, the cloudification process of each industry also advances substantially.
-People used to ask "why" they should migrate to the cloud.
-The question now is: "why not?"
-According to IDC, 80% of enterprises will accelerate their cloud migration by the end of 2021, and multi-cloud access — including public, private, and hybrid clouds — will serve as the preferred choice.
-It's foreseeable that more enterprises will migrate their core services to the private cloud and office services to the public cloud.
-In addition, an increasing number of digital services will be provided to customers through cloud services.
+As digital development continues to accelerate worldwide, cloudification across industries has also advanced substantially.
+Enterprises can't afford to question whether they need cloudification any longer.
+According to IDC — a global market intelligence firm — 80% of enterprises will accelerate their cloud migration by the end of 2021, with multi-cloud access — including public, private, and hybrid clouds — becoming the preferred choice.
+Enterprises will migrate their core services to the private cloud and office services to the public cloud.
+Meanwhile, customers will have access to an increasing number of digital services through the cloud.

 of enterprises will speed up cloud migration by the end of 2021*

 of enterprises have adopted or formulated hybrid multi-cloud development strategies*